Kyriosity/read-write/README+/pencraft/README+/opuses/SW_architecture_obscura.md

 <p dir=rtl>".I am the Architect"<br>🎦&nbsp;<i>The Architect</i><br/>fictitious character of)<br/>(<i>The Matrix Reloaded</i></p>

-> This article is a derivative and continuation of [Software creation](../../software/).

 In my spoiled and biased opinion, there are no pure _software architects_ while architecture artifacts rest on collective development.

+> If there's a microarchitecture is there microarchitect?
+What about nano?

 Architecture, opposite to design, must be a platform-independent<sup>🎈</sup> abstraction which nevertheless must grow from the practical development.